vodkaice/arm-lecture/README.md

 3.Try to evaluate the efficiency of the Fibonacci sequence and compare recursive and non-recursive performance.

-4.Modify the makefile and add a script file to generate Fibonacci sequence from 5 to 40 automaticlly.
+4.Modify the makefile and add a script file to generate Fibonacci sequence from 5 to 40 automaticially.